 Are you starting to despise your Verizon Wireless cellphone bill?
 If so, you’re probably not alone.

-According to CBS News, the average Verizon phone bill surged to a level never seen before late last year – $148 per customer, per month.
+According to CBS News, the average Verizon phone bill surged to a level never seen before in late 2014 – $148 per customer, per month.
 In case you don’t want to do the math, that’s a whopping of $1,776 per year.
-Further, all of the other big carriers – Sprint, AT&T, and T-Mobile – had average bills of $120 per month or more last year.
+Further, all of the other big carriers – Sprint, AT&T, and T-Mobile – had average bills of $120 per month or more.

 Even worse, many of the “big carriers” are now asking you to pay $20 or more per month to lease a phone, which might just be the worst idea on planet Earth.
 (Here’s a thought: If you have to lease your cell phone, it’s too dang expensive.
 Am I right?)